Dynamic tidal power: Stable power

 The generation of tidal power is highly predictable due to the deterministic nature of tides, and independent of weather conditions or climate change.
 Power output varies with the tidal phase (ebb & flow, neap & spring) but the shorter terms effects can be avoided by combining two dams, placed at certain distance from each other (in the order of 150–250 km), each generating maximum electricity output when the other is generating minimal output.
 This provides a predictable and fairly stable base generation to the energy grid.

 High availability

-Dynamic tidal power doesn't require a very high natural tidal range, but instead an open coast where the tidal propagation is alongshore.
+Dynamic tidal power does not require a very high natural tidal range, but instead an open coast where the tidal propagation is alongshore.
 Such tidal conditions can be found in many places around the world, which means that the theoretical potential of DTP is very high.
-Along the Chinese coast for example, the total amount of available power is estimated at 80 - 150 GW.
+Along the Chinese coast for example, the total amount of available power is estimated at 80–150 GW.